VatsalJagani/Splunk-Microsoft-O365-Security-Score-Add-on/TA-microsoft-graph-security-score-add-on-for-splunk/README.md

 This app can be set up in two ways:
   1. Standalone Mode:
      * Install the `Microsoft Graph Security Score Add-on for Splunk`.
   2. Distributed Mode:
+     * The Add-on can be installed on search head but it is not required.
+The Add-on contains a dashboard to show Microsoft Graph Security Score.
-     * Install the `Microsoft Graph Security Score Add-on for Splunk` on the search head.
-The Add-on configuration is not required on the search head.
+        * The Add-on configuration is not required on search head.
      * Install the `Microsoft Graph Security Score Add-on for Splunk` on the heavy forwarder.
-Configure the Add-on to collect the required information from the Microsoft Graph API on the heavy forwarder.
+        * Configure the Add-on to collect the required information from the Microsoft Graph API on the heavy forwarder.
         * The Add-on do not support universal forwarder as it requires python modular inputs to collect the data from Microsoft Graph API.
      * The Add-on do not require on the Indexer.